OHDSI/CommonDataModel/ParallelDataWarehouse/README.md

 3. Load your data into the schema.

-4. Execute the script `OMOP CDM pdw constraints.txt` to add the constraints (primary keys).
+4. Execute the script `OMOP CDM pdw indexes.txt` to add the minimum set of indices and primary keys we recommend.

-5. Execute the script `OMOP CDM pdw indexes.txt` to add the minimum set of indexes and foreign keys we recommend.
+5. Execute the script `OMOP CDM pdw constraints.txt` to add the foreign key constraints.